Reservable Rooms and Spaces

 Fourth Floor Single Occupancy Study Rooms

 The maximum capacity for all single-occupancy study rooms is one person.

 Maximum capacity is one person for all single occupancy study rooms.

 - To make a reservation, you must be a current SLU student, faculty or staff member.

 - Pius Library reservable rooms are unmediated and unlocked.
-Anyone can use the study rooms but priority is given to the group who has “D!BS.”
+Anyone can use the study rooms, but priority is given to the group with a “D!BS” confirmation.

 - The person who made the reservation must be present to show D!BS confirmation to patrons who might already be occupying the space.